Data protection and security

 - Checksums for the transmission of messages

-- Anonymization or disidentification of confidential or sensitive data
+- Anonymisation or de-identification of confidential or sensitive data

 Data security is a different concept from data protection.
 Protection aims, through laws on the protection of personal data in particular, to protect the personality.
-It is not the data that is protected or targeted, but the potential harm to the person that could result from the exploitation of the data.
+It is not the data that is protected or targeted, but the potential harm to the individual that could be caused by the exploitation of the data.

 Current storage of research data

 To meet the needs of its researchers for high-performance scientific computing, high-performance scientific computing advice and research data storage, the UNIL Directorate has created a Research Computing and Support Division (DCSR) whose infrastructures are managed and maintained by the UNIL Computer Centre.

 The DCSR provides researchers with an organized and sized infrastructure to meet the variety of storage needs (sensitive or non-sensitive data) encountered in a high-performance computing environment.

 In addition to the security aspect, hosting data at UNIL offers the following advantages :

 - 1 or 2 copy(s) of the data.